Top 7 Reef Safe Sunscreen Ingredients

 How to tell if sunscreen is reef-safe?

-Many sunscreen brands may claim to be “reef-safe.”
+Many sunscreen brands may claim to be reef safe.
 But the unfortunate truth is that this is not always true.
-The term “reef-safe sunscreen” isn’t regulated at this time.
+The term reef safe sunscreen meaning isn’t regulated at this time.
 So you’ll have to take matters into your own hands to find an environmentally safe option.

 First, look for a sunscreen that is oxybenzone-free.
 This is the most harmful chemical in most sunscreens.
 But there are many other chemicals that can still cause damage, so your best bet is to look for a mineral-based sunscreen.
 Mineral sunscreens will most commonly have an active ingredient of zinc oxide.
-Finally, look for a non-nano mineral sunscreen.
+Finally, look for a non-nano zinc oxide sunscreen safe for coral reef.
 Certain places, such as Hawaii, have specific guidelines about what ingredients are allowed on their beaches.
 Make sure to check out information specific to your destination before traveling.

 If you prefer to relax on the sand rather than in the water, a portable shade solution can offer a fantastic, reef-safe alternative to chemical sunscreen.
 Just like clothing and hats, look for a beach umbrella or canopy that's UPF rated.
 Preferably, choose one that's UPF 30+.
 Just make sure to toss on that UPF shirt and a hat if you head into the water or out for a walk.

 Spending your day doing something active outdoors?
-If it’s hot out, it’ll be hard to wear protective clothing that covers your whole body.
-A reef-safe sunscreen for your body is a must.
+If it's hot out, it'll be hard to wear protective clothing that covers your whole body.
+A sunscreen for your body is a must.
 Badger is a fantastic choice for mineral-based sunscreen.
 With just five ingredients, 98% of which are certified organic, they offer one of the cleanest choices for your skin and the planet.
-By using zinc oxide rather than harsh chemicals, their reef-safe sunscreen protects without damaging marine life.
+By using zinc oxide rather than harsh chemicals, their reef safe sunscreen that actually works protects without damaging marine life.
 Find protection from 30 to 50 SPF on their website.

 Headed out to catch some waves?
 While you'll surely want to slather on some reef-safe sunscreen for your face, you can protect your body with UPF-rated surf gear.
 Look for wet and dry suits with a UPF rating.
 And in the summer, consider using a UPF-rated rash guard shirt.
 While it's not a complete alternative to chemical sunscreen, a rash guard can protect commonly burned spots like your back and shoulders from the sun.
 Just remember to cover any other areas of the skin with a quality, mineral-based sunscreen.